pandastrike/orca/examples/echo/README.md

   **Note: This command is also important if we edit our `*.service` file locally and want to give the cluster the new version.
 We must destroy the old version first.**

 ## Architecture
+The following covers some specifics for this example, but please see the main README for more context.

 ### The Target
 Orca is designed to load test an app or service through its web interface.
-So to use Orca, you need to be able to point it at something.
-And it doesn't need to be on the same machine or cluster as the rest of Orca...  all you need is the IP address of the interface, and Orca takes care of the rest.
+The target doesn't need to be on the same machine or cluster as the rest of Orca...  all you need is the IP address of the interface, and Orca takes care of the rest.
 To keep things simple here, the target is a one-line Node server that echoes whatever text it receives.

 ### The Test
 For this example, to keep things simple, the test is a single http call that transmits a hard-coded string, "Pandas Are Awesome." (*Because it's true!!*)